Robert C. Wigton

 PO 322S: Authoritarian Political Systems

-Structure and emergence of 20th century authoritarian regimes, including Fascism, corporatism, military governments, one-party Communist states and personalist dictatorships.
+Structure and emergence of modern authoritarian regimes, including Fascism, corporatism, military governments, former one-party Communist states and personalist dictatorships.
 A previous political science course is recommended.

 PO 323S: Seminar in Democratic Theory